pcarbo/neuron/README.md

 ###License

-Copyright (c) 2016, Laura Sittig and Peter Carbonetto.

-All the source code in the [code](code) folder is free software: you can redistribute it under the terms of the
+All files in the [code](code) folder are free software: you can redistribute them under the terms of the
 [GNU General Public License](http://www.gnu.org/licenses/gpl.html).
-All the files in this project are part of *neuron*.
-This project is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability or fitness for a particular purpose**.
-See file [LICENSE](LICENSE) for the full text of the license.
+All the files in this folder are part of the source code.
+This source code is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability or fitness for a particular purpose**.
+See file [LICENSE](code/LICENSE) for the full text of the license.

-All the data files in the [data](data) folder are released to the public domain under
+All files in the [data](data) folder are released to the public domain under
 [Creative Commons Zero](http://creativecommons.org/publicdomain/zero)
 (CC0) license.
 To the extent possible under law, the authors have waived all copyright and related or neighboring rights to these data.